meldstonerogers/capstone-stonerogers/README.md

 Open the newly create notebook and ceate/select the notebook kernel.

 **Outline Notebook with Markdown and Code Cells:**
-The following markdown cells should be included, with code cells in between:
+The following markdown cells should be included, with code cells in between.
 - Import Dependencies
 - Data Acquisition
 - Initial Data Inspection